mafteiervin1/Research-Projects-Applications/README.md

 ### UI component:
 - single page app that will display a project list
-- will call the GET endpoints from the DB to get the data
+- will call the GET endpoints from the Backoffice to get the data
 - will provide filtering options

 ==================================================================